Joshua-David1/Joshua-David1/README.md

 ### Hi there 👋
-I'm Joshua, a first year engineering student who is currently pursuing a degree in Computer Science.
+I'm Joshua, a third year engineering student who is currently pursuing a degree in Computer Science.

-👯 I’m looking to collaborate on Web Dev